Elder Law, Estate Planning & Probate Keynote Speaker and Educator

 Prevention is a High Priority

-The level of attention to detail and heightened awareness to anticipate and prevent problems can be extreme for attorneys and family caregivers.
-Caregivers of elderly parents who have multiple health issues have to learn new skills and be attentive to medical care tasks like managing insulin that can have deadly consequences if done incorrectly.
-Many of the risks inherent in caregiving result from caregivers learning as they go.
+Caregivers of elderly parents or spouses who have multiple health issues have to learn new skills and be attentive to medical care tasks like managing insulin, which can have deadly consequences if done incorrectly.
+Many caregivers learn through trial and error and experience.

 Elder law, probate, or estate planning attorneys reading this article are aware of family caregivers’ stress and emotional ups and downs.
 This intersection of responsibility for the care of lives can be rewarding and burdensome.
-As a speaker and educator, Wilson shares common experiences to help family caregivers with the responsibilities related to elder care and elder law when they act as agents for elderly parents or spouses.
+As a speaker and educator, Wilson shares everyday experiences to help family caregivers with the responsibilities related to elder care and elder law when they act as agents for elderly parents or spouses.

 Loneliness and Isolation